 The first Zoroastrian king of Persia (Cyrus the Great) defeats the corrupt Babylonian empire and replaces it with a more enlightened form of government.
 He frees the Jews enslaved by Babylon and says, “Take this money and go back to Jerusalem and rebuild your temple and write down the history of your tribe.”

-Naturally, they create a new avatar to update Abraham, named Moses, who is based off Zoroaster.
-They both go to the top of “smokey” mountain and come back with god’s rules after conversing with a burning bush.
+Naturally, they create a new avatar to update Abraham, named Moses, who is a composite of Zoroaster and Cyrus.
+Like Zoroaster, Moses goes to the top of “smokey” mountain and comes back with god’s rules after conversing with a burning bush.
+Like Cyrus, Moses was a foundling whose real identity was kept hidden.

 Alexander the Great’s father becomes the first to defeat the Scythians in battle, opening the way for his son to march across the Silk Road and conquer Bactria.
 Meanwhile a new avatar emerged in India and became popular in Bactria.
 His name was Buddha.
 The great pantheons of Indian, Greek, Egyptian and Persian gods had been rejected by Zoroaster, who created the first monotheistic religion, but Buddha creates the first “no gods” religion in which your fate is ruled by karma, not by whims of some god.